dedenistiawan/dedenistiawan.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: "📚 My Research"
-      subtitle: ''
+      subtitle: ""
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        My research field is data science, focusing on the collection, processing, analysis, and interpretation of data to generate insights that support decision-making.
+This research involves using statistical methods, machine learning, and advanced computational techniques to identify patterns, trends, and relationships within complex datasets.
+The primary applications of this work span various sectors, including social analysis, disaster prediction, system optimization, and the development of data-driven models to effectively and efficiently address real-world problems..

         Please reach out to collaborate 😃
     design:
-      columns: '1'
+      columns: "1"
   - block: collection
     id: papers
     content: